-To test the self-consistency of the above definition, we evaluate a standard deviation matrix whose $\text{STD}{i,j}$ element is the standard deviation of $C{i,j}$ over the corresponding sequence of SBEs.
-The deviation is typically smaller than ~0.4 and its average is ~0.2.
-Moreover, using normality tests like the Lilliefors normality test [10] is obtained.
+To test the self-consistency of the above definition, we evaluate a standard deviation matrix whose $STD{i,j}$ element is the standard deviation of $C{i,j}$ over the corresponding sequence of SBEs.
+As can be seen in Figure 1, the deviation is typically smaller than ~0.4 and its average is ~0.2.
+Moreover, using normality tests like the Lilliefors normality test, [10] is obtained.
 For most pairs of neurons the correlations are distributed normally.